 AWS Lambda automatically creates a new log group per function in Amazon CloudWatch Logs and writes logs to it when your function is invoked.
 You should delete the log group for the RequestUnicorn function.
 Also, if you launched any CloudFormation stacks, there may be log groups associated with custom resources in those stacks that you should delete.

-d.
-Choose Delete log group from the Actions drop-down.
+- Select Delete log group(s) from the Actions dropdown.

-e.
-Choose Yes, Delete when prompted to confirm.
+- Choose Delete when prompted to confirm.